- Review the course requirements for the specific degree program listed in the DMACC online catalog.

 Refunds will be processed by Nelnet Business Solutions based on the refund method selected by the student.
 Go to my.dmacc.edu, log in and select Student.
 Under Student Accounts, select Refund Method Selection.
 Click the Pay Now button and you will be directed to Nelnet where you may enroll in a refund method.

 Students have the primary responsibility for dropping courses or withdrawing from the College if they decide not to attend.
 The College, however, has administrative procedures whereby students may be dropped.

 At the beginning of the semester, instructors are asked to report the names of students who do not attend class.
 Students are notified and dropped from those courses.
 If there has been an instructor error and they wish to reenroll in class, they must obtain their instructors’ written permission by an established date.
 Financial aid may be adjusted for students who are administratively dropped.

 When approximately one-third of the semester has passed, instructors are asked to report progress grades for all students or those who have quit attending class.
 All students are notified and all students reported for quit attending are dropped from their courses.
 Those students who have been dropped for quit attending from all courses and have financial aid may be required to repay financial aid under the federal repayment formula and will be notified.
 (For information on the Return of Title IV Funds, please see the Financial Aid section.)
 The students will have the established options to appeal in writing to the Financial Aid Appeals Committee or the Petition for Policy Waiver Committee.
-Students are required to meet with an advisor or counselor before filing a petition for policy waiver.

 If students wish to reenroll after an administrative withdrawal has taken place, they will need the written permission of instructor(s) and will need to pay tuition and fees in full.